-Why are extracurricular activities of kids important?
+Why are extracurricular activities important for kids?
 They develop social skills, improve self-esteem, and are excellent for mental, physical, and emotional growth.
 Not all kids are high-performing academics, nor do they need to be.
-Extracurricular activities let them shine and often reveal latent talents.
+For these children, in particular, the benefits of afterschool programs are extremely important and often reveal latent talents.

-Extracurricular activities for kids increase positive social behavior.
+Child extracurricular activities increase positive social behavior.
 Team sports, for instance, encourage cohesion and social support.
-When kids are “forced” to participate in team activities, they’re introduced to new perspectives and develop team building skills necessary to work with and understand others.
+When kids are “forced” to participate in team activities, they’re introduced to new perspectives and develop team-building skills necessary to work with and understand others.

 Sociability, punctuality, conscientiousness, and the ability to get along with others are early predictors of higher educational achievement later in life.
-Participating in group activities gives children a chance to meet new friends and become confident with communicating in groups.
+Participating in extracurricular activities for children gives them a chance to meet new friends and become confident with communicating in groups.

 Students involved in extracurricular activities tend to demonstrate higher academic and social achievement, including greater life satisfaction.
-What do they do after school may also point towards a future career path and develop the skills and competencies needed to pursue it?
+What they do after school may also point towards a future career path and develop the skills and competencies needed to pursue it.

+When considering extracurricular school activities and the benefits children can get from them, physical activity is a major selling point.
 Executive function and health of the brain underlie life success.
 Physical exercise enhances cognitive functioning related to attention and learning.
-The Department of Health and Human Services recommends kids ages six and up to get at least an hour a day of moderate to vigorous aerobic activity.
+The Department of Health and Human Services recommends that kids ages six and up get at least an hour a day of moderate to vigorous aerobic activity.

 Routine exercise improves cardiorespiratory fitness, builds strong bones and muscles, and alleviates stress and anxiety.
-Children who develop exercise habits growing up tend to make them a priority as adults, maintaining healthier lifestyle.
+Children who develop exercise habits growing up tend to make them a priority as adults, maintaining healthier lifestyles.

 Individuals who master time management feel more fulfilled because they live up to their expectations, which bolsters confidence.
 When kids understand how much they can achieve within a timeframe, they develop realistic and achievable goals.